- Advantages of Streaming on Facebook Gaming

 How does Facebook Gaming work?
-How does it measure up vs the competition?
+How does it measure up to the competition?
 Can broadcasters earn money by streaming on Facebook?
 We will answer these questions and more.

 The best thing about streaming on Facebook is the reach to potential viewers that you have.
 Outreach and promotion are far more manageable as it is linked to a top-rated social media site.